 Contact Us for a Free Consultation (213) 542-0979

-Driving A Car Without The Owner’s Consent
+Drive Car Without Consent

-California Vehicle Code 10851 – Driving Without The Owner's Consent/Joy Riding
+California Vehicle Code 10851 – Driving Without The Owner's Consent (Joy Riding)

-This crime is charged all the time throughout LA county when people are caught driving another person's car without their permission.
-This can manifest itself in many different ways.
-One common thing that I've seen over the course of the last twenty-five years is someone will rent a car and, of course at first, they have permission because the rental car agency gives them permission and they sign all the papers and pay whatever money they have.
+One common thing I've seen over the last twenty-five years is someone renting a car.
+Of course, at first, they have permission because the rental car agency permits them, and they sign all the papers and pay whatever money they have.

-The problem comes in when they keep the car too long and don't return it when they're supposed to.
-At some point, the rental car company will call the police and say, basically that their car has been stolen and a lot of these cars are chipped and they're able to be found by the police and then the person is arrested for Vehicle Code Section 10851 – Driving Without the Owner's Consent or unlawful taking or driving of a vehicle.
-At some point the owner of a vehicle can obviously take their consent back if they gave it to you in the first place, if you've kept the car too long in that scenario I just mentioned.
+The problem occurs when they keep the car too long and don't return it when they're supposed to.
+At some point, the rental car company will call the police to say their vehicle was stolen.
+A lot of these cars are chipped, and the police can find them.
+Then, the person is arrested for Vehicle Code Section 10851—Driving Without the Owner's Consent or unlawful taking or driving of a vehicle.

 Joy Riding

-So, if you have one of these joy-riding cases, obviously you want to come in and sit down and give all the details and facts about what happened.
-One big thing that I see is that a lot of times someone is arrested for taking the vehicle without the owner's consent and only one version of events has been given to the police and the prosecutors.
-So, they don't have the full story about what happened.
-Once you get arrested and you have an attorney – if you hire that attorney and that attorney is given all the details by you – then a lot of times we can get the other version of events across to the prosecutors and usually work things out in the case.
+So, if you have one of these joy-riding cases, you want to come in and sit down and provide all the details and facts about what happened.
+One big thing I see is that a lot of times, someone is arrested for taking the vehicle without the owner's consent, and only one version of events has been given to the police and the prosecutors.

 Legal Defenses for Driving Without The Owner's Consent

-But, of course, they give the police bad information, and so the police operating on that bad information a lot of times will arrest people and they really shouldn't have arrested them.
-Again, that's where a good criminal defense attorney comes in to argue the right things to either get the case dismissed or get the case mitigated down to something less.
-Other defenses are that you simply didn't have knowledge that you were not permitted to drive a certain vehicle, and this can spring from all different kinds of scenarios.
+Again, that's where a reasonable criminal defense attorney comes in to argue the right things to either get the case dismissed or mitigated to something less.
+Other defenses are that you didn't know you were not permitted to drive a particular vehicle, which can spring from all different scenarios.

 Call our Law Firm for Help

-So, what I do on these unlawful taking of a vehicle cases, I have the client come in the office, we sit down in the privacy of my law firm and I have the client give me all the details about what happened.
-Don't put any spin on it, don't omit anything.
-Give me everything that happened, step by step, and then we can really get down to the nitty-gritty as to whether or not you've got a defense to the joy-riding case, and if you do, then obviously we will put the pieces in place to assert that defense, and if you don't then we're going to figure out a damage control plan to get this charge behind you as soon as humanly possible.
+Could you give me everything that happened, step by step?
+Then we can get down to the nitty-gritty as to whether or not you've got a defense to the joy-riding case.
+If you do, we will put the pieces in place to assert that defense, and if you don't, we will figure out a damage control plan to get this charge behind you as soon as possible.

-Related Videos
+Related Content:

 Menu